limabravoecho-collab/enquerant/README.md

   dimensionless nest, where entropic debt reads as incompleteness in the record.
 One bridged nest, 0.0, rests on firmer ground.
 - `examples/navier-stokes-brief.txt` — an unsettled subject in a dimensional
   nest, where the same figure reads as disorder in the system.
-Two bridged nests rest on firmer ground than its own.
+Three bridged nests rest on firmer ground than its own.

 Same arithmetic, different reading.
 Every figure in both is computed and every